osen/openhl/README.txt

 SDL2    - Main engine uses it as the windowing system Python  - Waf build system used by some upstream modules.
-Mono    - Extracts the game data (win32 self-extracting executable). git-lfs - To store the large installers on GitHub.
+Mono    - Extracts the game data (win32 self-extracting executable).

 Acknowledgements
 ----------------